acmailer/acmailer/README.md

 Alternatively you can just set it via setter: `$mailService->setRenderer($renderer);`.

+If you need different view renderers to be used by each mail service, you can define the renderer service name in the **renderer** configuration property of that service.

 #### Rendering in CLI executions

 When running a ZF2 application from the console, the default `ViewRenderer` service is not created.
 In that case a `Zend\View\Renderer\PhpRenderer` is created on the fly so that templates can be properly rendered.